indri-a/indri-a.github.io/_pages/about.md

 My interests include applying machine learning techniques to engineering and scientific problems, such as in manufacturing or [climate-related](https://disasterlab.berkeley.edu/people/) applications.

-Outside of work you'll find me either sitting in the ocean trying to catch waves, playing board games, attempting 3-pointers, or climbing at the gym.
+Outside of work you'll find me either sitting in the ocean trying to catch waves, playing board games, or climbing at the gym.
+I also run a virtual [book club](https://luma.com/profdevbookclub)!

 I love learning and trying new things so the previous list will change frequently.